Nintendo Network: Wii U Chat

 Wii U Chat was Wii U's online chat solution, powered by Nintendo Network.
 The service allowed users to use the Wii U GamePad's front-facing camera to video chat with registered friends.
-While video chatting, only the Wii U GamePad was needed, since on the TV, the same picture as in the GamePad's is shown.
-Users could have also drawn on the GamePad during a chat session.
+While video chatting, only the Wii U GamePad was needed, since on the television, the same picture as on the GamePad would be shown.
+Users could also draw on the GamePad during a chat session.

-If there is a game or another application already running, the Wii U GamePad's HOME button ring would flash indicating that there is an incoming call.
+If a game or another application was already running, the Wii U GamePad's HOME button ring would flash indicating that there was an incoming call.
 The idea of the feature was originally seen in the introduction trailer of the Wii U in E3 2011.
-However, users weren't also able to use the service as a multitasking application, therefore not having the ability to make video calls without interrupting game play.
+However, users were also able to use the service as a multitasking application, therefore not having the ability to make video calls without interrupting gameplay.
 Nintendo had announced a desire to make video chat possible through multitasking, but it was never implemented.

 Wii U Chat was deployed on the Wii U's launch day firmware update.
 The feature was discontinued worldwide on December 27, 2017, at 3:00 pm JST.

 Internet navigation

 Web technology for the Nintendo 3DS family and the Wii U is powered by NetFront NX.
-Previously, Nintendo partnered with Opera Software to release the Internet Channel on the original Wii, and the Nintendo DS & DSi Browser.
+Previously, Nintendo partnered with Opera Software to release the Internet Channel on the original Wii, and the Nintendo DS Browser on the Nintendo DS and DSi.